Towards a unified theory of ideals

-We define a subalgebra $I$ of an algebra $A$ to be an \it ideal \rm if $m \left( a,\underline{v} \right) \in I, \forall \underline{v} \in I$ and for any $a \in A$, where $m$ is multiplication.
-Directly from the definition it can be seen that an ideal is the algebra's resilient subspace, whose elements persist no matter what $a$ is multiplied onto them \footnote{As the ideal will pull any element into itself, it can be thought of as an algebra's version of a black hole.
-This is an idea further developed in~\citep{SRM}, which details the quantum gravity project of which the present paper is a byproduct.
-The idea is to identify matter with a web of algebraic expressions.
-Given that algebraic expressions supply their own causal structure, they can exist self-sufficiently, without the need for an underlying spacetime. }.
+We define a subalgebra $I$ of an algebra $A$ to be a \it (generalized) ideal \rm if $m \left( a,\underline{v} \right) \in I, \forall \underline{v} \in I$ and for any $a \in A$, where $m$ is (generalized) multiplication.
+Directly from the definition it can be seen that an ideal can be thought of as an algebra's resilient subspace, which persists no matter which $a$ is multiplied onto it \footnote{As the ideal will pull any element into itself, it can be thought of, loosely speaking, as an algebra's version of a black hole.
+These ideas originate from a (slowly moving) quantum gravity project, of which the present paper is a byproduct.
+The proposal is to identify matter with a web of algebraic expressions.
+Given that algebraic expressions supply their own causal structure, they might be able to exist self-sufficiently, without the need for an underlying spacetime. }.